pablo-icm/emm/content/publication/pedrosalio-ecology-1987/index.md

 ---
-title: 'On the ecology of a textitCryptomonas phaseolus population forming a metalimnetic bloom in Lake Cisó, Spain: Annual distribution and loss factors1'
+title: 'On the ecology of a *Cryptomonas phaseolus* population forming a metalimnetic bloom in Lake Cisó, Spain: Annual distribution and loss factors'
 authors:
 - Carlos Pedrós‐Alió
 - Josep M Gasol